 Risk is part of investing.
-Managing risk is a core element in every successful investing strategy, and the starting point of risk management is understanding your risk profile.
+Managing risk is a core element in every successful investing strategy, and the starting point of risk management is understanding your risk tolerance.

 What Investing is All About